roshnimitra/Language-conversion/README.md

 # Language-conversion
-###Using python, we can convert a written text to any languages we prefer
+# Using python, we can convert a written text to any languages we prefer

-'''bash
 pip install googletrans
-'''

 '''python
 from googletrans import Translator